 Claude Code offers native keyboard shortcuts that complement slash commands.
 Memorize the 5 shortcuts below to speed up your sessions by 30%.

-Here is how to use autocomplete: type /co then press Tab - Claude Code suggests /compact, /config, /cost, and /context.
-This avoids typos and speeds up input by 50%.
+Here is how to use autocomplete: type /co then press Tab - Claude Code suggests /compact, /config, and /cost.
+This avoids typos and speeds up input.
 Find the complete slash commands overview for a comprehensive view.

 SFEIR Institute offers a one-day Claude Code training where you will practice each slash command on concrete projects with guided labs.
 If you want to deepen Claude Code integration into a complete development workflow, the AI-Augmented Developer 2-day training covers the full range of generative AI tools for code.
 Developers already comfortable can take the AI-Augmented Developer - Advanced level in 1 day to master advanced automation patterns.

-Key takeaway: Ctrl+L and Tab are the two shortcuts that will save you the most time daily.
+Key takeaway: Tab for autocomplete is the shortcut that will save you the most time daily.
+Note that Ctrl+L only refreshes the display, it does not reset your conversation.